Skip to content

 Star Wars Dark Droids Reading Order, a Star Wars horror-fueled crossover event

 Less than six months after the conclusion of the Qi’ra trilogy with Hidden Empire, another crossover event is taking place in the Star Wars Canon Universe!
-Once again written by Charles Soule, with art from Luke Ross, Star Wars: Dark Droids plunged the Star Wars Universe into chaos by revisiting a classic subject of science-fiction: the rogue A.I.!
+Once again written by Charles Soule, with art from Luke Ross, Star Wars: Dark Droids plunged the Star Wars Universe into chaos by revisiting a classic subject of science fiction: the rogue A.I.!

-From Terminator to Blade Runner, Westworld, Ex Machina, or 2001: Space Odyssey, you know that having your robot gaining sentience can lead to some violence!
+From Terminator to Blade Runner, Westworld, Ex Machina, or 2001: Space Odyssey, you know that having your robot gain sentience can lead to some violence!
 It seems the Star Wars Universe is no exception!
 As the official synopsis said, “Who or what is the Scourge — and why is no droid safe?
 As corruption spreads from one droid to the next, the Rebel Alliance and the Empire both face chaos!
 What role does Ajax Sigma play in all of this?
 And whose side is he on?
 Find out when horror comes to a galaxy far, far away!”

 Read More »Star Wars Dark Droids Reading Order, a Star Wars horror-fueled crossover event